qdrant/landing_page/qdrant-landing/content/articles/sayt.md

 As the queries are done in a batch request, there isn't any additional network overhead and only very modest computation overhead, yet the results will be better in many cases.

-The only additional complexity is to flatten the result lists and take the first 5 results.
-As the additional filters rule out any overlap, the code doesn't even need to deduplicate the points.
+The only additional complexity is to flatten the result lists and take the first 5 results, deduplicating by point ID.
 Now there is one final problem: The query may be short enough to take the recommend code path, but still not be in the prefix cache.
 In that case, doing the search *sequentially* would mean two round-trips between the service and the Qdrant instance.
 The solution is to *concurrently* start both requests and take the first successful non-empty result.

 ![sequential vs. concurrent flow](/articles_data/sayt/sayt_concurrency.png)